Yaolab-fantastic/GREMI/README.md

 ## Explain

 We provide a concise demo implementation for subgraph explanation using the MUTAG dataset.
+The demo showcases how to generate and interpret subgraph explanations within graph neural networks (GNNs).
 The demo script (subgraph_demo.py) loads the MUTAG dataset, trains a graph neural network, and generates subgraph explanations.
 The output will include visualizations and metrics to help understand the model's decision-making process.
 To run the demo, follow these steps:
 ```